pyeventsourcing/eventsourcing/README.md

 databases is forthcoming.

-#### Step 3: application
+#### Step 3: application object

-The application layer brings together the domain and the infrastructure.
+Although we can do everything at the module level, an application object brings everything together.

 The application has an event store, and can have entity repositories.